When deciding what to plant in August you have slightly more scope than in July, as we move towards the cooler, damper days of the fall.

 They can become invasive as they mature and the corms from which they grow start to multiply.
 Solve this problem by digging them up and dividing the corms, keeping the young, firm ones and discarding those that are old or feel soft and squidgy to the touch.

-Top tip: Because they hail from the southern hemisphere, crocosmia are not reliably hardy in northern and exposed gardens, so need mulching with a generous layer of well-rotted compost or manure in late autumn once their leaves have died back.
-Need more advice?
-Our ultimate guide to mulching has you covered.
+Top tip: Because they hail from the southern hemisphere, crocosmia are not reliably hardy in northern and exposed gardens, so need mulching with a generous layer of well-rotted compost or manure in late fall once their leaves have died back.

-Cornflowers are easy to grow and are a lovely choice for cottage garden ideas.
-Their seeds are either sown now or next spring, though those that go in the ground this year may flower before those that are started the next, giving you a longer succession of flowers.
+Cornflowers are easy to grow and are a lovely choice for your cottage garden ideas.
+Their seeds are either sown around August or next spring, though those that go in the ground this year may flower before those that are started the next, giving you a longer succession of flowers.

 As well as the traditional blue shade, they also come in a variety of colors including the deep 'Black Ball' and pink, blue and mauve 'Polka Dot'.